JonVisc/gatsby-v5-source-hygraph/gatsby-v5-source-hygraph/README.md

 }
 ```

-Check out the [demo source](https://github.com/hygraph/gatsby-source-graphcms/tree/main/demo) for an example of a full MDX implementation.

 ### Working with query fragments

 The source plugin will generate and save GraphQL query fragments for every node type.
-By default, they will be saved in a `graphcms-fragments` directory at the root of your Gatsby project.
+By default, they will be saved in a `hygraph-fragments` directory at the root of your Gatsby project.
 This can be configured:

 > If using multiple instances of the source plugin, you **must** provide a value to prevent type and/or fragment conflicts.